edisonxiang/perf/docs/proposals/perf.md

 - Common util

 By default Performance framework will run the all tests when run the test/e2e/execute.sh script.
-Also user can also provide the specific tests to run as a command line input to the **execute.sh** script.Performance framework also has the support of a command line interface with plenty of handy command line arguments for running your tests and generating test files.
+Also user can also provide the specific tests to run as a command line input to the **execute.sh** script.

+Performance framework also has the support of a command line interface with plenty of handy command line arguments for running your tests and generating test files.
 Here are a few choice examples:

     - Ex:   perf.test -focus="Loadtest" and perf.test -skip="e2e_tests"